Summary

 The results don't show anything because this user didn't exceed the query quota.

-The returned datatype has only a couple of parameters: the kind of quota measurement (e.g., QueryCount) — you'll have to click on the sub-datatype in the table below for that parameter to see the choices.
+There are only a couple of returned values: when the quota was reset, and the kind of quota measurement (e.g., QueryCount) — you'll have to click on the sub-datatype in the table below for that parameter to see the choices.

 ParameterTypeRequiredDefaultStabilityDescription